A general definition of $JT_a$ -- deformed QFTs

 In this article, we have proposed a path integral definition of general $JT_a$-deformed QFTs by coupling the original QFT to a flat dynamical gauge potential and ``half'' of a flat dynamical vielbein.
 We showed that the partition function of the theory so defined satisfies a very simple geometric flow equation, which precisely reproduces the flow equations for the $JT_a$-deformed energy levels that were previously derived in the literature.
 Also, our definition leads to a universal dressing of the original S-matrix by a phase factor that depends on the charges and momenta of the external particles.
 For the case of integrable theories, we showed that this dressing factor precisely matches the $JT_a$-induced modification of the finite size spectrum via the TBA equations.

 It would be very interesting if this formulation of the theory could be used to study correlation functions.
-In particular, given that the dressing phase of the S-matrix precisely coincides with that appearing in large $N$ dipole theories \cite{Bergman:2000cw,Dasgupta:2001zu}, it would be very interesting to understand whether there exists a concrete relation between $JT_a$-deformed QFTs and dipole-deformed QFTs.
-It would also be very interesting to understand the relation between the simple phase factors that appear in the S-matrix and the more complicated structure of the correlation functions in $J\bar T$-deformed CFTs \cite{Guica:2019vnb}.
+In particular, given that the dressing phase of the S-matrix precisely coincides with that appearing in large $N$ dipole theories \cite{Bergman:2000cw,Dasgupta:2001zu}, it is important to understand whether there exists a concrete relation between $JT_a$-deformed QFTs and dipole-deformed QFTs.
+It would also be very fruitful to understand the relation between the simple phase factors that appear in the S-matrix and the more complicated structure of the correlation functions in $J\bar T$-deformed CFTs \cite{Guica:2019vnb}.